ssube/onnx-web/README.md

 along with metadata about the available models and accelerators, and the output of previous runs.
 Hardware acceleration is supported on both AMD and Nvidia, with a CPU fallback capable of running on laptop-class machines.

-The GUI runs in all major browsers, including on mobile devices, and allows you to select the model and accelerator being used, along with the prompt and other image parameters.
+The GUI is [hosted on Github Pages](https://ssube.github.io/onnx-web/) and runs in all major browsers, including on mobile devices, and allows you to select the model and accelerator being used.
+Image parameters are shown for each of the major modes, and you can upload or paint a mask for inpainting and outpainting.
 The last few output images are shown below the image controls, making it easy to refer back to previous parameters or save an image from earlier.

 ![txt2img with example astronaut prompt and image](./docs/readme-preview.png)